-For this series, Julia Adams spoke to nine women from various positions around the league — from play-by-play broadcasters, to analysts, to producers — in order to capture how the NBA is supporting women to enter roles on a league-wide basis.
+For this series, Julia Adams spoke to women from various positions around the league — from play-by-play broadcasters, to analysts, to producers — in order to capture how the NBA is supporting women to enter roles on a league-wide basis.

 It was a Friday afternoon when play-by-play broadcaster Kate Scott was in line to board a flight to call a college football game and got a phone call that would change both her life and the NBA as we know it.

 Scott just auditioned for the open play-by-play position for the Philadelphia 76ers with little belief that she landed the role.
 As she was just about to scan her boarding pass, she noticed a call from a Philly area code, the “no thanks” call she thought she had been waiting for.
 Instead, it was a call she had been working towards answering for the past 16 years.

 “They said … ‘usually we call your agent and let them break the news, but you had such an impact on us and you knocked your audition out of the park.
 We wanted to tell you first ourselves that we would love for you to be the next voice of the Philadelphia 76ers,'” she recalled.

 At a similar timeline in the offseason, play-by-play broadcaster Lisa Byington was going through the audition process for a role with the defending-champion Milwaukee Bucks.
 She was in the middle of calling a college football game when she noticed her agent was calling — but she couldn’t pick up while working.